Best Sunset Spots in Koh Phangan: A Local Guide to the West Coast (2026)

 The answer is wonderfully simple.
 Koh Phangan's western coastline faces directly towards the open Gulf of Thailand, offering uninterrupted views of the horizon.
 From Sri Thanu through Hin Kong and Wok Tum, there is nothing between you and the setting sun except the sea.

 Unlike the east coast — known for sunrise and the famous Full Moon Party — the west coast has developed a completely different personality.
 It feels calmer, slower and more residential, attracting travellers looking for beautiful beaches, cafés, yoga studios and relaxed evenings rather than late-night parties.
-It's here that many locals choose to finish their day.
+It's here that many locals choose to finish their day — and to begin it, over some of the island's best breakfast and coffee spots.
+Many of these sunset spots sit on the island's finest west-coast beaches; for the full picture, see our guide to the best beaches in Koh Phangan.

 Sunset on the Beach